Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-elasticsearch.rst

 Outputs a panel containing action buttons for verification tasks.
 See :ref:`elasticsearch-report-helper-verificationButtons`.

+[groupIntegration]
+""""""""""""""""""

+Converts the page into a group-linked (activity) report.
+Responds to the `group_id` and `implicit` URL parameters added for links to activity pages, adding appropriate filtration to the report output to show that group's data.
+See :ref:`elasticsearch-report-helper-groupIntegration`.

 Adding filters to the page using HTML hidden inputs
 ---------------------------------------------------